Kirsten Greenidge

 Kirsten Greenidge is an American playwright.
 Her plays are known for their realistic language and focus on social issues such as the intersectionality of race, gender, and class.
-Her sister is the historian Kerri Greenidge.
+Her sisters are the historian Kerri Greenidge and writer Kaitlyn Greenidge.

 Career

 Greenidge has said that she decided she wanted to be a playwright after seeing August Wilson's Joe Turner's Come and Gone at age 12.
-She attended Wesleyan University and the University of Iowa’s Playwright Workshop.
-From 2007-2009, she was part of the Huntington Theatre Company's Playwriting Fellows cohort.
-From 2006-2013, Greenidge was a Resident Playwright at New Dramatists in New York City She is currently Associate Professor at Boston University, teaching playwriting and mentoring undergraduate students.
+She attended Wesleyan University and the University of Iowa's Playwright Workshop.
+From 2007 to 2009, she was part of the Huntington Theatre Company's Playwriting Fellows cohort.
+From 2006 to 2013, Greenidge was a Resident Playwright at New Dramatists in New York City She is currently associate professor at Boston University, teaching playwriting and mentoring undergraduate students.
 In 2016, Greenidge began a three-year term as the Playwright in Residence at Boston's Company One Theatre through the National Playwright Residency Program, funded by the Andrew W. Mellon Foundation and administered by HowlRound.
+In 2024, Greenidge has been named director of the School of Theater in the College of Fine Arts at Boston University.

 Notable works

 Milk Like Sugar

 Milk Like Sugar is a coming of age play about 16 year old Annie who makes a pregnancy pact with her friends.
 As she dreams about having a baby and leading a happy life, she soon learns teen pregnancy is not all it's made to be in her head.
 The play opened Off-Broadway at Playwrights Horizons Peter Jay Sharp Theatre on October 13, 2011 (previews) and closed on November 27, 2011.
 It was directed by Rebecca Taichman and starred Tonya Pinkins.
 The play won a 2012 Obie Awards, Playwriting and Performance, Cherise Boothe and the 2012 Lucille Lortel Award, Outstanding Featured Actress, Tonya Pinkins.
 Greenidge was partially inspired by news stories in the summer of 2008 about the so-called "pregnancy pact" at Gloucester High School, Massachusetts.
+Milk Like Sugar was an attempt by Greenidge to challenge the traditional female Black characters and create diverse Black experiences based on stories that have never been told on stage.
 The La Jolla Playhouse received the 2011 Round One Edgerton Foundation New Play Awards for Milk Like Sugar.

 Luck of the Irish

-Luck of the Irish is about an African American family, whose house was bought by an Irish couple in the 1950s and how to the family’s dismay the deed may have never been properly transferred.
+Luck of the Irish is about an African American family, whose house was bought by an Irish couple in the 1950s and how to the family's dismay the deed may have never been properly transferred.
 The family must now find the deed, convince the couple not to take the house, or risk eviction.
 The play had its world premiere directed by Melia Bensussen at the Huntington Theatre Company in March 2012.
 The play was produced Off Broadway at the Lincoln Center Claire Tow Theater from February 2013 to March 10, 2013.